An HR manager for a claims processing company allegedly made ‘racial’ remarks about an applicant’s dreadlocks

-The applicant, Chastity Jones, was applying for a customer service position at US-based Catastophe Management Solutions (CMS) with initial reports saying she had been hired pending standard background checks.
+The applicant, Chastity Jones, was applying for a customer service position and initial reports said that she had been hired pending standard background checks.

-She was eventually rejected, however, after the HR manager said her hairstyle tended to get “messy” and that it violated the firm's race-neutral grooming policy.
+She was eventually rejected, however, after the HR manager said her hairstyle tended to get “messy” and that it violated Catastrophe Management Solutions’ (CMS) race-neutral grooming policy.

 Jones approached the Equal Employment Opportunity Commission (EEOC) to file a racial discrimination suit on her behalf, claiming that her dreadlocks were “physiologically and culturally associated with people of African descent”.

 However the courts rejected her claim and found in favour of CMS, citing that hairstyles are a “mutable characteristic more akin to individual expression [than race]”.

 “They are not protected, even if closely associated with a particular ethnic group,” said the 11th Circuit Court of Appeals.